samplemaker/freefem_matlab_octave_plot/README.md

 `mex  ffplottri2grid.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-Note that C99 standard must be enabled.
-If your build fails with Microsoft Visual Studio 10, you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.
+If your build fails with Microsoft Visual Studio 10 ensure to enable C99-standart or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.

 ## Notes on Hardware Acceleration